davland7/rplayer/README.md

 audio.playSrc('URL.m3u8');
 ```

-[!IMPORTANT]
+> [!IMPORTANT]
-Important Information:
-**rPlayer** is optimized for HLS content.
+> **rPlayer** is optimized for HLS content.
 While HLS is native to Apple devices, for Windows and Android, it's crucial to use the hls.js library for proper .m3u8 stream functionality.
 Please ensure the use of hls.js on devices other than iPhone and iPad.

 In addition to .m3u8, you can also use .mp3, .aac, .ogg and others. 😮

 ```
 audio.playSrc('URL.aac');
 ```
-[!TIP]
+> [!TIP]
-Tip:
-You can use rPlayer without hls.js if you don't need to support HLS formats like .m3u8. juste not add hls.js to your project.
+> You can use rPlayer without hls.js if you don't need to support HLS formats like .m3u8. juste not add hls.js to your project.

 ## Set Volume